fallen-icarus/cardano-swaps/README.md

 5. The beacon is stored in the UTxO containing the reference script of the spending script for that trading pair.
 6. The datum of the output containing the beacon must have the proper beacon symbol.

-Once the beacon is minted to the swap address, the spending script does not allow consuming the beacon's utxo unless the beacon is being burned.
-This makes sure that the beacons can never be found at an unrelated address.
+Once the beacon is minted to the swap address, the spending script does not allow consuming the beacon's UTxO *unless* the beacon is being burned.
+This is done to prevent beacons from being sent to unrelated addresses.

 #### Burning Requirements
 Since minting and spending beacons are so heavily controlled, there is no reason to regulate burning.
 Burning is always allowed as long as the burn redeemer is only used to burn beacons.